Rapptz/discord.py/docs/guide/topics/embeds.rst

 - As the embed's ``image``.
 - As the embed's ``thumbnail``.

-We will use this `image of the Golden Gate Bridge`_ on the weather embed by calling :meth:`my_weather_embed.set_image() <Embed.set_image>`:
+We will add an `image of the Golden Gate Bridge`_ to the weather embed by calling :meth:`my_weather_embed.set_image() <Embed.set_image>`:

 .. code-block:: python3